SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The general structure is *action + pollution*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

-The pollution terms and structure are mostly the same between the three phrases; the difference is how closely they are combined with the various action terms (closely combined terms in phrase 1 (`NEAR/5`), medium in phrase 2 (`NEAR/15`), and loosely in phrase 3 (`AND`)).
+The pollution terms and structure are mostly the same between the three phrases; the difference is the action terms, and how closely they are combined with these (closely combined terms in phrase 1 (`NEAR/5`), medium in phrase 2 (`NEAR/15`), and loosely in phrase 3 (`AND`)).
+In this phrase, the action terms consist of general actions.

 Action terms: `tackle` is not included as an action term as it could be a type of marine debris.

-Pollution terms: `pollution` covers various kinds (e.g. noise pollution). `"effluent$" OR "runoff" OR "run off" OR "eutrophicat*" OR "ecotox*" OR "pesticide$"` will cover various types of pollution from agriculture and aquaculture. `waste OR discharge` are limited to certain fields as they are such general words (e.g. fish waste, heat waste).
-In this phrase, some pollutants (e.g. `mercury`) need to be combined with `pollution or contamination`, because there are papers discussing their removal from e.g. gases in industrial processes using marine organisms.
+Pollution terms: `pollution` covers various kinds (e.g. noise pollution). `waste OR discharge` are limited to certain fields as they are such general words (e.g. fish waste, heat waste).
+In this phrase, some pollutants (e.g. `mercury`) need to be combined with `contamination`, because there are papers discussing their removal from e.g. gases in industrial processes using marine organisms.
+This phrase does not include `waste management` like the others because it does not fit with these action terms.

 ```Ceylon =
 TS=